tahnau/immich-smart-albums/README.md

 # Immich Smart Albums

-This utility automates the creation and updating of dynamic photo albums in your [Immich](https://immich.app/) instance.
+This utility automates the updating of dynamic photo albums in your [Immich](https://immich.app/) instance.
 It combines Immich's powerful metadata and AI-powered smart search with advanced local filtering (JSONPath and regex) to precisely organize your photos.

 **Use Cases:**
-*   **Automated Sharing:** Automatically share photos of specific people from multiple Immich accounts into a single, shared album.
+*   **Automated Sharing:** Automatically share photos of specific people from multiple Immich accounts into shared albums.
 *   **Curated Public Albums:** Create "sanitized" albums for public viewing (e.g., family photos for relatives) by excluding sensitive content or specific individuals.
 *   **Relationship Management:** Easily filter out photos where you and an "ex" appear together, ensuring your albums reflect current preferences.
 *   **Advanced Organization:** Build highly specific albums based on criteria like camera model, ISO, file path, or any other EXIF/asset metadata.